Team-HABO/habo-exam/services/rest/README.md

 EF Core protects against SQL injection because it uses parameterized queries under the hood, so user input is never treated as raw SQL.

 ### CSRF
 An attacker tricks a user's browser into sending a request to another website.
-For modern APIs that store API keys in headers or use OAuth, CSRF is not a problem.
+For modern APIs that store API keys in headers and not in cookies, CSRF is not a problem.

 ### XSS (Cross-Site Scripting)
 The XSS process: